Economic history of Chile: Saltpetre Republic (1873–1914)

 As the victor and possessor of a new coastal territory following the War of the Pacific, Chile benefited by gaining a lucrative territory with significant mineral income.
 The national treasury grew by 900 percent between 1879 and 1902, due to taxes coming from the newly acquired lands.
 British involvement and control of the nitrate industry rose significantly, but from 1901 to 1921 Chilean ownership increased from 15% to 51%.
 The growth of Chilean economy sustained in its saltpetre monopoly meant, compared to the previous growth cycle (1832–1873), that the economy became less diversified and overly dependent on a single natural resource.
 In addition the Chilean nitrate, used worldwide as fertilizer, was sensitive to economic downturns as farmers made cuts on fertilizer use one of their earliest economic measures in the face of economic decline.
 It has been questioned on whether the nitrate wealth conquered in the War of the Pacific was a resource curse or not.
 During the Nitrate Epoch the government increased public spending but was however accused of squandering money.

 The 1870s saw of industries like sugar refineries, confectioneries and shoe and textile factories emerge.
 Since the 1880s some scholars argue that Chile was en route to becoming an industrialized nation before 1914, economist Ducoing claims no industrialization took place, but rather a modernization process.

 Starting in 1878, the Chilean state increased the issuing of new banknotes (fiat currency) causing the Chilean peso to devaluate.
 When the War of the Pacific began in 1879 the government issued more fiat currency in order to afford the costly war, and continued to do so in 1880 and 1881.
 In 1881 the country prepared for a return to the gold standard and to gradually eliminate fiat currency.
+The gold standard was implemented from 1895 to 1898.
 However, during the Chilean Civil War in 1891 the government of José Manuel Balmaceda issued more fiat money to finance this new war.
 By 1891 a dispute begun between those who supported a return to gold convertibility of money ("oreros") and those who opposed convertibility ("papeleros").
 In 1892 the "oreros" succeeded in having the convertibility of currency approved by law and in December 1895 non-convertible legal tender was pulled out of circulation.
 In 1898 the convertible regime collapsed once again in the face of severe economic instability (crop failure, war scare) and was abolished.
 Issuing of fiat money then continued until 1907 but from there on currency was issued with convertibility to gold or saltpetre mining related legal titles.